Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/installation-guide/Sim-Diasca-installation-guide-base-english.rst

  erl is /home/dalton/Software/Erlang/Erlang-current-install/bin/erl

-Setting also the relevant path, one time for all (rather than on a single short-lived terminal) in the shell configuration of the user (ex: ``~/.bashrc``) is mandatory for further uses as well; as a consequence, please add the relevant export in the configuration file of your shell of choice.
+Setting also the relevant path, one time for all (rather than on a single short-lived terminal) in the shell configuration of the user (e.g. ``~/.bashrc``) is mandatory for further uses as well; as a consequence, please add the relevant export in the configuration file of your shell of choice.

 Finally, two simple tests allow to ensure that Erlang can run flawlessly in this new environment.
 The first one allows to check that we are using the expected version and that it can indeed be run (you have to enter CTRL-C twice to close the Erlang shell afterwards):